 2019

-Short term Post- Share-

-employee employment based

-benefits benefits payment Total
+Short term employee benefits Post- employment benefits (€ in thousa Share- based payment ands) Total

-(€ in thousa nds)

-. de Boer 722 10 1,533 2,265
+Mr. D.A. de Boer 722 10 1,533 2,265

 Share-based payment reflects the fair value of share options granted under our Option Plan during the year, as required by and determined in accordance with IFRS 2 - Share based payment (refer to Note 12(d) to the financial statements included elsewhere in this annual report).